aeternity/protocol/channels/README.md

 channel closing, forfeits the malicious party's funds to the slasher but how can we make that work without opening attack vectors?)

-If a malicious peer doesn't want to risk loosing all its channel balance, it still has other options to disrupt or annoy others.
+If a malicious peer doesn't want to risk losing all its channel balance, it still has other options to disrupt or annoy others.
 Since closing a channel incurs a fee, they could open a channel with someone and subsequently refuse to cooperate, locking up coins and making the other party pay the fees required to